 To further sweeten the deal, Nintendo hired celebrities and athletes to promote the NES in store - this helped to get the NES stocked in the otherwise ‘difficult to get into’ mall stores.

-This near too-good-to-be-true offer worked.
+This near 'too-good-to-be-true' offer worked.
 By the conclusion of the pilot, some 50,000 of the initial production run of 100,000 NES units had been sold.
-Similar pilots were trialed in other US cities with similar results.
-Before long the NES was being sold nation-wide, and would eventually sell 34 million units in the US.
+Similar pilots were trialled in other US cities with similar results.
+Before long the NES was being sold nationwide, and would eventually sell 34 million units in the US.

 The NES was here to stay.
 Nintendo had ‘broken America’, and in so doing had revitalised the US video game market.
 In the next episode will look at the audio-visual chops of the NES, its many accessories and the now-iconic games and franchises that are still going strong to this day.
 See you all there.